Object Inspector

 Scopes

-methods.
+Use the scope option to define the scope of the inspect_* methods.
 The supplied value will be wrapped by the ObjectInspector::Scope helper object.

-The default value is ObjectInspector::Scope.new(:self)
+The default value is ObjectInspector::Scope.new(:self).

 Scope Names

-ObjectInspector::Scope acts like ActiveSupport::StringInquirer.
+ObjectInspector::Scope acts like an ActiveSupport::StringInquirer.
 This is a prettier way to test for a given type of "scope" within objects.

-The ObjectInspector::Scope objects in these examples are the same as specifying <scope_name>
+The ObjectInspector::Scope objects in these examples are the same as specifying <scope_name> like this:

 my_object.inspect(scope: <scope_name>)